 On a Tuesday, the children will have Bury Rangers and will need to come to school wearing their Bury Rangers clothes.

-On a Monday, the children will have outside PE and will need to come to school wearing PE kit including jogging bottoms or leggings and their school jumper.
-If they already have plain leggings or joggers then these are preferable.
-Only plain dark joggers or leggings will be acceptable after half term.
+On a Monday, the children will have outside PE and will need to come to school wearing PE kit including dark blue or black jogging bottoms or leggings and their school jumper.

 What to bring to school